 - 1. The degree programme is offered in full-time variants. - 2.
-The working language of the degree programme is English due to the international nature and focus of the programme.
+The working language of the degree programme is English on account of internationalisation and opening the programme for foreign students.
 A study unit may be offered in a language other than the working language of the degree programme.
-This is then mentioned in the module description.
+This is then mentioned in the course syllabus.
 More information can be found in the Code of Conduct for Foreign Languages, which you can find on the Student Portal.